mneilly/linux-unity-ml-agents-nvidia-docker/README.md

 installed. nvidia-docker2 provides an NVIDIA docker runtime that enables use of the GPU from docker.

-Since OpenGL is also installed you are not required to use a headless trainng enviroment.
+Since OpenGL is also installed you are not required to use a headless training enviroment.

 # Building the Docker image